Understanding AVVO, Superlawyers, US News Rating Sites

 These are for consumers to use when they are looking for law services.

 e.
 Display advertisements f.
-A display ad is paid for by the attorney and is placed on the pages for attorney search results, competitor profiles, Q & A pages, and legal guides. (pages for legal advice).
-Of course, potential clients normally see the paid ads first.
+The attorney is paid for a display ad and is placed on the pages for attorney search results, competitor profiles, Q & A pages, and legal guides. (pages for legal advice).
+Of course, potential clients typically see the paid ads first.

-The more time an attorney stays on Avvo’s site, the more business from potential clients they are likely to generate.
+The more time an attorney stays on Avvo’s site, the more business potential clients they are likely to generate.
 Ironically, Avvo’s site is somewhat like the advertising model ‘pay-to-play’ version of the Yellow Pages.
-Ironically, that purportedly caused Britton to start the AVVO website, to begin with.
+Ironically, that purportedly caused Britton to start the AVVO website to begin with.

 AVVO assigns a calculated rating to each lawyer's profile.
 AVVO’s opinion on the importance of attorneys’ profile information is what these weights reflect.
 But legal expertise ratings are just the general opinions of AVVO.